ramprasadsharma-engineer/techvidya-grid/README.md

-# 🎉 TECHVIDYA 2K25 - Grid Theme
+# 🎉 TECHVIDYA 2K25 - CHANAKYOTSAV WEBSITE

 A high-performance, modern React-based website for the annual technical festival by Sai Vidya Institute of Technology.
 Featuring cutting-edge animations, optimized cursor interactions, and stunning visual effects.